contentful/contentful_express_tutorial/README.md

 After this guide, you should be able to start using Contentful with your Express js applications, but every project has different needs and we want to provide you with the best solutions we can.

-You can read about the Contentful CDA library in more detail on our [contentful.js GitHub][1] or our [Getting Started with CDA SDK tutorial][9], we also suggest taking a look at our [Product Example Application][10].
+You can read about the Contentful CDA library in more detail on our [contentful.js GitHub][1] or our [Getting Started with CDA SDK tutorial][9].
+We also suggest taking a look at our [Product Example Application][10].

 Do you like building static sites?
 Check how to build static sites using Contentful with [Metalsmith][11]